Eliza Greenfield: From Jamaica to Arbroath

 III

 Eliza Greenfield is worthy of a place among this select company.
 What do we know of her life in Arbroath?
 The records tell us that she married the Rev. Alexander Sorley on 21 October 1845.
-He was then the minister of the United Secession Church on Fore (now West) Abbey Street, long since demolished.
+He was then the minister of the United Secession Church on Fore (now West) Abbey Street, now no longer standing.
 The ceremony itself took place in Edinburgh, her residence, according to the register, the same as her father who is described as ‘late merchant of Jamaica.’
-As for the later references in the historical record, she has but a shadowy presence.
-Sorley was a popular preacher, known especially for his sermon to the sailors, delivered every Spring before the sailing of the Baltic fleet.[15]
-Following the merger of the United Secession and Relief Churches to become the United Presbyterian Church in 1847, Sorley took his congregation to a new building in 1851, known as the Erskine Church in Horner’s Wynd (now Commerce Street) with some 800 sittings.[16]
+As for the later references in the archives, she has but a shadowy presence.
+Sorley was a popular preacher, known especially for his sermon to the sailors, delivered every Spring before the sailing of the Baltic fleet.[19]
+One of his pet projects was launched in October 1847 when he proposed ‘the formation of an Association for the promotion and improvement of sacred music in Arbroath.’[20]

 Colour photograph of street, dominated by the side and front of a red sandstone church, three small spires above the entrance silhouetted against a uniformly grey sky.